railstack/example_with_admin/README.md

 r.GET("/posts/:id", c.ShowHandler)
 ```

-Then run the server on port 4000:
+Run the server on port 4000:

 ```bash
 go run main.go -port 4000
 ```

-Then you can visit the `index` page on: http://localhost:4000.
+Now you can visit the `index` page on: http://localhost:4000.

 ## What's next?